MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-cloud-platform-security.md

 Organizational security posture encompasses all cloud platforms in an organization and this new functionality is designed for use by security architects, central security admins, or compliance analysts.
 From this feature, admins can review subscriptions with non-compliant resources and drive remediation of each by the resource owner.

-In this tutorial, you'll learn how to use Cloud App Security to secure your Azure, AWS, and GCP cloud platforms:
+In this tutorial, you'll learn how to use Defender for Cloud Apps to secure your Azure, AWS, and GCP cloud platforms:

 > [!div class="checklist"]
 >